1 FAM 600

 (3) Monitors the implementation of audit recommendations (i.e., audit follow-up) to ensure that corrective action(s) are taken on all SIGAR report recommendations for the Department.

-The Associate Comptroller reports directly to the Comptroller for the U.S. Department of State and head of the Bureau of the Comptroller and Global Financial Services and is the Comptroller’s principal advisor on overseas financial operations.
-The Associate Comptroller serves as the lead for the Department on the coordination of corporate Foreign Service Financial Management Officer (FMO) Corps matters, pursuant to the Bureau’s support of Sec.
+The deputy comptroller for Customer Engagement reports to the Comptroller (CGFS) and is the Comptroller’s principal advisor on overseas financial operations.
+The deputy comptroller serves as the lead for the Department on the coordination of corporate Foreign Service Financial Management Officer (FMO) Corps matters, pursuant to the Bureau’s support of Sec.
 902 of the Chief Financial Officer’s Act of 1990.
-The associate comptroller:
+The Deputy Comptroller:

 (1) Oversees the Bureau’s Customer Engagement and Overseas Support programs;

-(d) Office of Financial Support and Training (Paris) (FST)
+(d) Office of Financial Support and Training (Paris) (CGFS/S/FST)

 (3) Serves as the principal advisor to the Comptroller on overseas financial operations;

-(5) Conducts administrative reviews of debts and considering requests for waiver of debts, as delegated, including salary, travel, and other employee related debts.
+(5) Conducts administrative reviews of debts and considers requests for waiver of debts, as delegated, including salary, travel, and other employee related debts.

 1 FAM 615.1 Post Support Unit (CGFS/S/PSU)

-The director for the Post Support Unit (PSU) reports directly to the associate comptroller.
-The director provides accounting, vouchering and other transactional processing support to overseas posts.
+The director for the Post Support Unit (CGFS/S/PSU) reports to the deputy comptroller for Customer Engagement.
+The Director provides accounting, vouchering and other transactional processing support to overseas posts.

-The director for the Office of Customer Support and Training (CST) reports directly to the associate comptroller.
-The director:
+The director for the Office of Global Customer Support and Training (CGFS/GCST) reports to the deputy comptroller for Customer Engagement, and manages:

-(1) Provides financial training for locally employed (LE) staff involved in financial operations abroad and also works with the Foreign Service Institute (FSI) to sponsor FSI classes at CGFS locations and to improve the content of all financial courses;
+(1) The Global Training Division providing financial training for locally employed (LE) staff involved in financial operations abroad and coordination with the Foreign Service Institute (FSI) to sponsor FSI classes at CGFS locations and to improve the content of all financial courses; and

-(4) Sponsors and coordinates Users Groups that obtains user feedback on financial management software and business practices to identify and resolve customer support problems and business process improvement opportunities.
+(c) Sponsors and coordinates Users Groups to obtain user feedback on financial management software and business practices and identify and resolve customer support problems and business process improvement opportunities.

-The managing director for the Global Financial Service Center Bangkok (CGFS/BFSC) reports directly to the associate comptroller.
+The managing director for the Financial Service Center, Bangkok, Thailand, (CGFS/BFSC) reports to the deputy comptroller for Customer Engagement.
 The managing director manages an integrated financial center within all CGFS financial operations which provides a variety of financial services to U.S. missions abroad, including accounting, disbursing and cashier monitoring, LE staff payroll activities, financial systems development and implementation, and training.
-CGFS Bangkok:
+CGFS/BFSC:

 (1) Provides financial guidance and services to the Department’s operations as well as other agencies abroad that receive administrative services from the Department;